bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

 Establish an ssh session to the seagate central with the same username who's directory now contains the samba archive.

+All the commands after this point are executed on the Seagate Central and not on the build host.

 Change to the directory where the archive has been copied to and extract it as follows.